 You will receive a reminder call in the week before your child's scheduled appointment.
-We encourage you to download and print a copy of the New Orthopedic Patient Form in advance, fill it out, and bring it with you to your child's visit.
+We encourage you to sign up for MyCHOP for access to your child's medical record.

 What to bring